Furoshiki Fabric Gift Wrapping

 - Wash in warm water with a mild detergent, rinse and dry.

 - Now it is time to wrap your gifts!
-To learn the traditional tying techniques, watch this quick video by Sweet Paul.
+To learn the traditional tying techniques, watch one of our quick videos by Sweet Paul.